Cum Dederit is a limited edition of fifty portfolios.

 Each portfolio is composed of eighteen sheets

-of photographs by Mariam Medvedeva and Lucas Meyer-Leclère where portraits of
+of photographs by Mariam Medvedeva and Lucas Meyer-Leclère.

 and numbered by hand.

-LML Studio by Eric Troncy, art critique, curator and co-director of Le Consortium.
+Essay by Eric Troncy, art aritic curator and museum director.

 Lucas Meyer-Leclère crafts unique pieces out of